 A lumbar discectomy and neural decompression takes from 75-150 minutes depending on the patient’s situation.
 The patient is placed face down on the operating table and is anesthetized.
 As with the other discectomy procedures, Dr. Watson inserts needles through the skin above the problematic discs directly into the discs.
 Laser energy is then sent through the needles into the discs.
 This energy is able to turn off certain pain nociceptors in the annulus of the disc.
 It also chars the annulus and may shrink the bulging portion of the disc.
 Lumbar facet joints can be treated at the end of this portion of the procedure.
 The procedure ends with the injection of antibiotics into the treated discs.

 What are the risks of these procedures?

 Because these procedures do not involve incisions or the removal of bone, they have very low risk.
 There is the possibility of damage to the spinal discs beyond the pain receptors, but this is rare.
-Dr. Watson has been performing these laser spine procedures for 12 years and has found them very effective for treating chronic neck and back pain in his patients.
+Dr. Watson has been performing these laser spine procedures for 12 years in the state of Florida and has found them very effective for treating chronic neck and back pain in his patients.
 He will discuss any possible risks during your consultation.

 Dr. Stephen Watson Testimonial

 To prepare for this procedure, you’ll need to stop taking any herbal supplements, aspirin, and anti-inflammatory drugs the day before your session.
 Other than that, there are no restrictions.